SPAN Data Logging for Inertial Explorer

 Corrects for any difference between the L1 and L2 electronic phase centers, which can be a factor in the success or failure of ambiguity resolution.

-Applies elevation-based corrections to GNSS signal
+Applies elevation-based corrections to the GNSS signal

 Helpful for: Auto filling remote antenna information during project creation